jimmysm1995/wine-pairing-recommendation/README.md

 Welcome! 🎉 This project presents an application developed with [**Streamlit**](https://streamlit.io/) that uses **artificial intelligence** 🤖 to recommend the best food pairings 🍽 based on the wine 🍇 you choose or input.
 It uses a model trained with data gathered through **scraping** and preprocessing, providing personalized recommendations.
 Additionally, the project is compatible with [**Docker**](https://www.docker.com/) 🐳 for easy deployment.

 You can access the app via the following link: 🌐 [Wine Pairing Recomendation on Streamlit](https://wine-pairing-recommendation.streamlit.app/)
+📹 Learn more about the project in this video: [Watch on YouTube](https://www.youtube.com/watch?v=rCavFXeN6FI)

 ## 📂 Project Structure